Holomorphic representation of quantum computations: Introduction

-Having generalised the properties of the stellar hierarchy to the multimode case, we turn to the quantum computing aspect of our work.
-We define the model of Holomorphic Quantum Computing (HQC) using basic elements of complex analysis as follows: input states are holomorphic functions over $m$ variables, unitary gates are differential operators mapping holomorphic functions to holomorphic functions, and the outcome of the computation is obtained using one of two possible measurements for each mode.
-Up to normalisation, the first measurement is continuous and amounts to sampling from the square modulus of the output holomorphic function, yielding a complex outcome, while the second measurement is discrete and amounts to sampling from the sequence of square modulus of the coefficients of the analytic series defining the holomorphic function, yielding an integer outcome (see Fig.~\ref{fig:HQC}).
-In other words, the first type views the holomorphic function as a continuous distribution and the second views the monomial coefficients as a discrete distribution.
+Having generalized the properties of the stellar hierarchy to the multimode case, we turn to the quantum computing aspect of our work.
+We study bosonic quantum computations using basic elements of complex analysis as follows: input states are mapped to holomorphic functions over $m$ variables, unitary gates to differential operators on the Segal--Bargmann space, and the outcome of the computation is obtained using one of two possible measurements for each mode (see Fig.~\ref{fig:HQC}).
+Up to normalization, the first measurement we consider is continuous and amounts to sampling from the square modulus of the output holomorphic function, yielding a complex outcome, while the second measurement is discrete and amounts to sampling from the sequence of square modulus of the coefficients of the analytic series defining the holomorphic function, yielding an integer outcome.
+In other words, the first type views the holomorphic function as a continuous distribution while the second views its monomial coefficients as a discrete distribution.

 The relation between these two type of measurements---probing continuous and discrete properties of the function, respectively---may be thought of as an instance of the concept of wave-particle duality in quantum mechanics.

-Indeed, using the holomorphic stellar representation, we show that this model describes bosonic quantum computations over $m$ modes: while the above choice of possible measurements is natural from a complex analysis perspective, we show that it also corresponds to measurements commonly implemented in CV experiments, such as homodyne and heterodyne detection for the continuous measurement, or particle-number for the discrete measurement.
-Similarly, we show that the differential unitary operators on Segal--Bargmann space correspond to physical Hamiltonians that are function of the creation and annihilation operators of each mode.
+Indeed, while the above choice of possible measurements is natural from a complex analysis perspective, we show that it corresponds to measurements commonly implemented in CV experiments, such as homodyne and heterodyne detection for the continuous measurement, and particle-number for the discrete measurement.
+Similarly, we show how differential unitary operators on Segal--Bargmann space correspond to physical Hamiltonians that are self-adjoint functions of the creation and annihilation operators of each mode.